BlakesHeaven/Auto-Archive-Menu-Plus-More/README.md

     <li>Hide pages with a named Category.</li>
     <li>A built in "Static Menu" - derived from the standard Bludit "Static Menu" plug-in, but honoring the hidden pages category.</li>
     <li>Enable/Disable Home page withing Static Pages</li>
+	<li>Special menu Section for Admin/Editors when logged in. - added for plugin ver 2.3.2</li>
 </ul>

 Built initially to auto-archive a programme of events for a concert club after a number of weeks had elapsed but became a little more than that.